croct-tech/challenges/account-executive/README.md

     <br />
     <strong>Sales Presentation</strong>
     <br />
-    Conduct a sales meeting with a potential customer.
+    Conduct a sales meeting with a prospective client.
 </p>

 # Challenge

-As an account executive who recently joined the team, your task is to conduct a sales meeting to present Croct to a potential customer.
+As a new Account Executive, you are tasked with conducting a sales meeting to present Croct to a prospective client.
 The SDR assigned to this lead has already qualified it and gathered the necessary information for you to create and deliver an effective presentation.

 ## Requirements

 Completing the challenge will require you to:

-- Create a few slides to back your presentation
+- Create some slides to support your presentation
-- Record a video of up to 10 minutes with your presentation
+- Record a video of your presentation (up to 10 minutes)
-- All this in English 🇺🇸
+- All in English 🇺🇸

 Besides the [recorded call](https://cdn.croct.io/assets/sales/challenge-account-executive.mp3), you can also use [our success cases](https://blog.croct.com/tag/case-studies) and [this demo video](https://youtu.be/nsudSTeqK48) to get a better understanding of the product.
 If you want to go further, we suggest you [create an account](https://app.croct.com/) and explore the product yourself.

-We don't require a minimum number of slides or minimum duration for the video.
-Our main goal is to evaluate your learning, synthesis, and communication skills 🙂
+We don't require a minimum number of slides or a minimum duration for the video.
+Our main goal is to assess your learning, synthesis, and communication skills 🙂

 ## Deliverable